 Frequently asked questions

-What are the best day trips to take from Budapest?
+What are the best day trips from Budapest?

 What is the Danube Bend?

-The Danube Bend is a scenic location along the Danube River that includes the famous Hungarian cities: Szentendre, Esztergom and Visegrád.
-Many tourists flock to this location because it's a great way to visit all three cities and experience the Hungarian countryside in one fell swoop.
+The Danube Bend is a picturesque spot along the Danube River, home to the famous Hungarian towns of Szentendre, Esztergom and Visegrád.
+Many tourists come here because it is the best way to visit the three towns and experience rural Hungary.

-With only 22 km (14 mi) between the two locations, it only takes 30-35 minutes to drive to the Hungarian wine region from Budapest.
-This makes it a perfect location for a day trip from Budapest without over-exerting yourself.
+With just 22 km (14 miles) separating the two locations, it only takes 30-35 minutes to reach the Hungarian wine region from Budapest.
+This makes it a perfect place for a day trip from Budapest, without excessive effort.